firmai/ImputeGAP/docs/generation/source/tutorials.rst

 Data Contamination
 ------------------
 We now describe how to simulate missing values in the loaded dataset.
 ImputeGAP implements eight different missingness patterns.
-The list of patterns is described `here <patterns.html>`_.
+The patterns are described `here <patterns.html>`_.

 As example, we show how to contaminate the eeg-alcohol dataset with the MCAR pattern: